 4.1.
 Declaration of the Lapat

-As gleaned in table 2, 100% or all the respondents from the four municipalities declared death of a loved one as the primary reason to declare a particular area as lapat.
+As gleaned in Table 2, 100% or all the respondents from the four municipalities declared death of a loved one as the primary reason to declare a particular area as lapat.
 This is formally declared to the public only when a member of the family dies as a means of expressing one’s deep sorrow and a gesture of giving honor and respect to the dead especially if the person is a very prominent figure in the community like war heroes or the mengal, a leader or an apuwan since the Isnags are known to be clannish.
-Only a few claim lapat just merely as a tradition and a symbol without the accompaniment of the human grief.
+Only a few claim lapat just merely as a tradition and a symbol without the accompaniment of human grief.

 The leader of the family is the authority to declare a river, or a plantation as lapat as reflected in Table 1.
 Moreover, some respondents mentioned that the oldest in the family or an elder in the community is authorized to declare lapat.
-Based from Table 2, 16 out of the 20 or 80% of respondents in Conner declare the rivers or bodies of water as lapat while 95% from Pudtol and 45% from Calanasan, respectively declare plantations as Lapat.
+Based on Table 2, 16 out of the 20, or 80%, of respondents in Conner declare the rivers or bodies of water as lapat, while 95% from Pudtol and 45% from Calanasan, respectively, declare plantations as Lapat.
 In Kabugao, 33.33 % declare both rivers or bodies of water and plantations as Lapat.
-In a follow-up interview with some of the key informants, forests are only declared lapat if these are owned by the bereaved family.
+In a follow-up interview with some of the key informants, forests are only declared lapat if they are owned by the bereaved family.

-Developed areas such as plantations are mostly identified for the declaration of lapat because they value so much their labor, followed by bodies of water/ rivers.
+Developed areas such as plantations are mostly identified for the declaration of lapat because they value their labor so much, followed by bodies of water/ rivers.
 The forest where flora and fauna abound is also being considered sacred, where more often, it is violated because resources and income generation through kaingin is being practiced.
 Their houses and residential lots are the least priority in the valuing process from which significant resources are being valued as sacred.

-Specifically, in Conner, Kabugao and Pudtol , residential lots can be declared as lapat except in Calanasan.
+Specifically, in Conner, Kabugao, and Pudtol , residential lots can be declared as lapat except in Calanasan.
 The whole house and its backyard can also be declared as lapat for those who do not have plantations in the four Municipalities.
 One cannot enter the house or the backyard except the direct members of the family.
 In an interview, a particular portion of the house can also be declared as a lapat if this place has a significant and sentimental bearing to the dead while he was still living like his bedroom or any part of the house which he used to be his favorite place to spend most of his leisure time or a place where he used to stay while doing any productive activity.